cerebro-data/external-docs/docs/SupportedSQL.md

 CDAS in general supports the identical data model as Apache Hive and is generally compatible with HiveQL.
+Supported functionality may differ depending on the client.

 * [Data Definition Statements](#data-definition-language-ddl-statements)
 * [Data Manipulation Statements](#data-manipulation-language-dml-statements)